lwiniwar/pyForMetrix/README.md

 input tiles rather than pixels.

 ## Full / API documentation
-The documentation generated from readthedocs can be found at [readthedocs](https://pyformetrix.readthedocs.io/en/latest/).
+The full documentation can be found at [readthedocs](https://pyformetrix.readthedocs.io/en/latest/).

 ## Dependencies